 The University has created an Emergency Notification Network (ENN) that has been dubbed the PBA Alert, to provide rapid, mass notification to the community of such emergencies and dangerous situations.
-The ENN system utilizes email, SMS text messaging, website posting.
-Students and employees must provide and update their emergency contact information by logging into https://go.pba.edu/change.
+The ENN system utilizes email, SMS text messaging, website posting, smart phone push alerts, and desktop computer screen takeover software.
+Students and employees must provide and update their emergency contact information by logging into go.pba.edu/change.

-We urge the PBA community to report any dangerous situation or immediate threat to the health or safety of the campus community by calling 911 or Campus Safety at (561) 803-2500.
-Reported emergencies involving imminent or ongoing loss of life or great bodily harm will be immediately investigated by Campus Safety.
+We urge the PBA community to report any dangerous situation or immediate threat to the health or safety of the campus community by calling 911 or Campus Safety and Security at (561) 803-2500.
+Reported emergencies involving imminent or ongoing loss of life or great bodily harm will be immediately investigated by Campus Safety and Security.